jylisadoney/intro-excel/5-create.md

 ## Create a Bar Chart

-Our first step is to
+Our first step is to:
 * Highlight all of our data
   * Left click on `Cell A1` and drag to highlight all data OR
   * Hit `Ctrl A` on your keyboard